Partner

 Evidence-based family engagement and social-emotional learning

-In close partnership with school districts and Head Start organizations, we work to build a different early education experience – one that centers race and culture, engages parents as partners, and supports children’s social-emotional well-being – to help unlock the full promise of early childhood education.
+In close partnership with school districts and Head Start organizations, we work to build a different early education experience – one that centers culture and lived experience, engages parents as partners, and supports children’s social-emotional well-being – to help unlock the full promise of early childhood education.

 Key Characteristics of a Successful Partnership

-Public school district or Head Start grantee that serves culturally diverse children and families
+Public school district or Head Start grantee that serves economically disadvantaged children and families

 Investment in enhancing family engagement to build strong partnership with families